 Surface water discharges (results reported on www.alkane.com.au) from the licenced discharge point (NE sediment pond) comply with EPA limits.
-Despite the above average rainfall in 2020, there were no surface water discharges during 2020 from the PHGM.
+Despite almost double Peak Hill average rainfall in 2021, there were no surface water discharges from the site.

 This is an indication of the good groundcover across the minesite and healthy soils (landscape function) being able to absorb rainfall events.